wp-plugins/sgr-nextpage-titles/readme.txt

 = Make order in your posts! =
 Forget about too long posts, infinite height pages, diffculty to found a post section.
 With SGR Nextpage Titles you can divide every post into different subpages, giving them a title and obtaining an index that will show the summary of the post and will redirect your visitors to the desidered section (subpage) of your post.

-= Have SEO friendly url for your subpages =
+= Benefit from different subpages =
-Every subpage will have SEO friendly urls based on the given title, to make also happy Search Engines and spider bots that will navigate through your Blog pages.
+Every subpage will generate a different page view, so your statistics will benefit.

 = Forget about the old `&lt;!--nextpage--&gt;` =
 Even if you will not indicate a title for your `[nextpage]` code, SGR Nextpage Titles will use a default title in the form "page-n" where "n" is the number of the page.